department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans.md

 <div class="va-introtext">

-VA direct and VA-backed home loans help Veterans like you build, buy, improve, or refinance a home.
+Veterans home loan programs, which include VA direct and VA-backed loans, help Veterans like you build, buy, improve, or refinance a home.
 You’ll still need to have the required credit and income for the loan amount you want to borrow.
-But a VA loan may offer better terms than with a traditional loan from a private bank, mortgage company, or credit union.
+But a Veterans home loan may offer better terms than with a traditional loan from a private bank, mortgage company, or credit union.
 For example, nearly 90% of VA-backed loans are made with no down payment.
-Find out about our different loan programs—and how to apply.
+Learn about different Veterans home loan programs and how to apply.

 </div>